What is a Confidential Information Memorandum (CIM)?

 #3 Overview of the Market

 It is imperative for the acquirer to know the market size and current market trends.
 It is the duty of the banker to give an overview of the market and make the company’s case stronger.
-The investment banker prepares the market overview from credible data sources, such as World Bank, Gartner, IDC, Forrester, Bloomberg, Reuters, etc. Credible sources provide reliability to the data points and help the acquirer to better understand the market and formulate the right strategy.
+The investment banker prepares the market overview from credible data sources, such as the World Bank, Gartner, IDC, Forrester, Bloomberg, Reuters, etc. Credible sources provide reliability to the data points and help the acquirer to better understand the market and formulate the right strategy.

 The overview of the market contains elements like: